ftjuh/ePaper-writer/README.md

 This ESP32 Arduino sketch lets you write images, text, and QR-Codes to your e-paper display from a browser-based interface.

-* Draw images with very basic drawing operations and upload it to your e-paper display or save it to the ESP32's internal flash memory.
+* Draw images with very basic drawing operations and upload it to your e-paper display or save it to the ESP32's internal flash memory:

     [![Screenshot_canvas_small](images/Screenshot_canvas_small.png)](images/Screenshot_canvas.png) [![canvas_full](images/canvas_small.JPG)](images/canvas_full.JPG)

-* Enter text with very basic markup for color, alignment, spacing, and fonts, and upload it for rendering on the e-paper display:
+* Enter text with very basic markdown for color, alignment, spacing, and fonts, and upload it for rendering on the e-paper display:

     [![Screenshot_text_small](images/Screenshot_text_small.png)](images/Screenshot_text.png) [![text_markup_full](images/text_markup_small.JPG)](images/text_markup_full.JPG)